jhipster/jhipster-go/README.md

-# generator-jhipster-golang
+# GoHipster

-GoHipster: A JHipster blueprint that will provide Golang as the server side language
+A JHipster blueprint that will provide Golang as the server side language

+**WIP**